TheMagnificent11/lewee/src/Lewee.Application/README.md

 ### Pipeline Behaviors

 - [CorelationIdLoggingBehavior](./Mediation//Behaviors/CorrelationIdLoggingBehavior.cs)
   - Adds a `CorrelationId` structured logging property for every request.
+Uses `CorrelationId` property if the request implemenats `IApplicationRequest`, otherwise it generates a new GUID.
 - [DomainExceptionBehavior](./Mediation/Behaviors/DomainExceptionBehavior.cs)
   - Catches [DomainException](../Lewee.Domain/DomainException.cs), which is defined in the [Lewee.Domain](../Lewee.Domain/README.md) package, and returns a failure result.
 - [FailureLoggingBehavior](./Mediation/Behaviors/FailureLoggingBehavior.cs)